xipkit/xip-luis/README.md

-# Stealth LUIS
+# LUIS NLP Xip Kit Component

 This integration implements the [Microsoft LUIS](https://luis.ai) Language Understanding service.
-It utilizes the built-in NLP features part of Stealth 2.x.
-If you are still using Stealth 1.x, you will first need to upgrade to Stealth 2.x before you can use this integration.
+It utilizes the built-in NLP features part of Xip 2.x.
+If you are still using Xip 1.x, you will first need to upgrade to Xip 2.x before you can use this integration.

 ## Configuration